2022 Libéma Open – Men's singles

 Tim van Rijthoven defeated Daniil Medvedev in the final, 6–4, 6–1 to win the men's singles tennis title at the 2022 Rosmalen Grass Court Championships.
-It was his maiden ATP Tour title, and he became the first Dutchman to win an ATP Tour singles title since Robin Haase in 2012.
+It was his first and only ATP Tour title, and his maiden ATP Tour title as well, he became the first Dutchman to win an ATP Tour singles title since Robin Haase in 2012.
 Van Rijthoven entered the tournament as a wildcard, and he won the title by earning his first five ATP Tour wins at the tournament.

 Adrian Mannarino was the defending champion from when the event was last held in 2019, but he lost in the semifinals to Medvedev.

 Seeds

 The top four seeds receive a bye into the second round.